 Longleat Festival of Light review – a magical winter experience

 Sparkle?
 Check!
 Fairy tales?
 Check!
 Dancing princesses?
 Check!
 Oh, and a dazzling 50ft Christmas tree spreading festive cheer through the medium of light and sound?
 Check!
 Could there be a more magical winter experience than Longleat Festival of Light in Wiltshire?
-After being invited to review the UK’s largest Chinese lantern event last weekend, we think you’d be hard pressed to find winter illuminations to top it!
+After being invited to review the UK’s largest Chinese lantern event in 2017, we think you’d be hard pressed to find winter illuminations to top it!

 About the Festival of Light at Longleat